Morley railway station, Perth: Description

-Morley station is located on the boundary of Embleton and Morley, north-western suburbs of Perth, Western Australia.
+Morley station is located on the boundary of Embleton and Morley, north-eastern suburbs of Perth, Western Australia.
 The station is within the median strip of Tonkin Highway at the Broun Avenue flyover and is on the Ellenbrook line, which is part of the Transperth system.
 The next stations are Noranda to the north and Bayswater to the south, where the Ellenbrook line connects to the Airport and Midland lines.
 Morley station is 10.3 km from Perth station and is in fare zone two.

 Morley station consists of an island platform within the Tonkin Highway median strip underneath a bridge.
 The station has entrances on both sides of the bridge, each with stairs and lifts.
 On the southern portion of the bridge is a bus interchange with twelve bus stands, while the northern side of the bridge is for Broun Avenue.
 In the south-west quadrant is a multi-storey car park with four hundred parking bays.
 Other facilities include toilets, bike shelters and a kiosk.
 The station is fully accessible.